tylernguyen/x1c6-hackintosh/EFI-OpenCore/README.md

 It is important to keep your OpenCore config.plist properly up-to-spec, as OpenCore configurations tend to change accordingly with OpenCore versions.
 A good resource to check your config plist is https://opencore.slowgeek.com/.

 > ## `config.plist` Comments:
 * Notes on kexts and ACPI patches are on the respective Add OpenCore entry.
+Additionally, notes on ACPI patches can be found at [docs/4_README-ACPIpatching.md](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/4_README-ACPIpatching.md).
 * Injects AppleALC layout-id `21`:
 `Device Properties` > `PciRoot(0x0)/Pci(0x1f,0x3)` > `layout-id`:
 * Intel iGPU and HDMI patches: